vesca-pro/self.so/README.md

 ## Future TODOs

-- ability to edit links in the resume
+- add ability to get to the "preview" page if you have a site already
-- ability to edit any section in the resume
+- ability to edit any section in the resume (including links)
 - add themes that you can toggle on (start with ghibli)
+- Delete previously uploaded resume when we upload a new one